muhammed-afsal-ch/flightboard/README.md

 - **Disabled Providers**: If a provider doesn't appear in `FLIGHT_PROVIDER_PRIORITY`, it's disabled
 - **API Keys**: Only required for commercial providers
-- **Free Providers**: adsb.im and OpenSky work without configuration
+- **Free Providers**: adsb.im, adsb.lol, and OpenSky work without configuration
 - **Mock Data**: Automatically used when no providers return data

 ## Airport Information